AllisonTriage/objective-c-styleguide/README.md

-# Allison Allain / iTriage Objective-C Style Guide
+## Allison Allain / iTriage Objective-C Style Guide

-# Attributions
+## Attributions
 * [NYTimes Objective-C Style Guide] (https://github.com/NYTimes/objective-c-style-guide)
 * [Apple] (https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html)
 * [Google] (https://google-styleguide.googlecode.com/svn/trunk/objcguide.xml)
 * [Ray Wenderlich] (http://www.raywenderlich.com/62570/objective-c-style-guide)

-# Overview
+## Overview

 This guide is primarily based off of the [NYTimes Objective-C Style Guide] (https://github.com/NYTimes/objective-c-style-guide).
 Several cutomizations/additions have been made which are important to the iTriage team.
 Suggestions for changes will be accepted in the form of pull requests.

+The expecation is this:
+* All new functionality will adhere to these standards.
+* All code the iOS team touches going forward will be updated to adhere to these standards.

 ## Table of Contents

---- line space before blocks
 --- Apple Doc
 --- GCC formatting for frames
 --- Keep methods short